stephlocke/datadockerdisconbobulating/README.md

 # Data + Docker = Disconbobulating?
+> Data should live forever.
+Docker containers should be constantly killed and reborn.
+How do you match up these two opposing requirements to do data persistence in a docker environment?

 This repo contains setup and demo scripts for Steph Locke's **Data + Docker = Disconbobulating?** talk.
 Please feel free to fork it, play with it, and hopefully improve it!
 Pull Requests are welcome :)